Domestic Work Minimum Wage Switzerland 2026: Employer Guide

 | Jura (JU) | CHF 21.40/h | Cantonal minimum wage |

-| Other cantons | from CHF 19.45/h | Federal NAV Hauswirtschaft |
+| All other cantons | from CHF 20.35/h | Federal NAV Hauswirtschaft |

 Your Obligations as a Private Household Employer

-| Obligation | What to do | Risk of non-compliance |
+| Obligation | What to do | If you skip it |

 |---|---|---|

-| Minimum wage | Pay NAV or cantonal minimum rate | Back-payment plus fine |
+| Minimum wage | Pay the NAV or higher cantonal rate | Back-payment plus fine |

-| AHV registration | Cantonal compensation office before employment starts | Back-payment up to 5 years plus interest |
+| AHV registration | Register with the cantonal compensation office before work starts | Back-payment up to 5 years plus interest |

-| UVG insurance | Mandatory accident insurance (Suva or private) | Personal liability if accident occurs |
+| UVG insurance | Mandatory accident cover (Suva or private) | Personal liability if an accident happens |

-| Payslips | Written monthly statement | Burden of proof in disputes |
+| Payslips | Written monthly statement | Burden of proof falls on you in a dispute |

-| Written contract | Strongly recommended in writing | Higher risk of disputes |
+| Written contract | Strongly recommended, in writing | Higher risk of disputes |

 Social Contributions 2026 in Detail